Last Updated: July 31, 2014

 |Diffuse large B-cell lymphoma (DLBC)||Projects have not reached 100 cases; Please check with TCGA prior to any publication|

-Researchers are free, and indeed encouraged, to publish results based on TCGA data.
+Researchers are free, and indeed encouraged, to report results based on TCGA data.
 These results may include, but would not be limited to, integrating TCGA data with data from other sources, particularly in efforts to study the role of specific genes and genomic changes in the biology of cancer.
-Researchers also are encouraged to use TCGA data to publish on the development of novel methods to analyze genomic data related to cancer and genotype-phenotype relationships in cancer.
+Researchers also are encouraged to use TCGA data to report on the development of novel methods to analyze genomic data related to cancer and genotype-phenotype relationships in cancer.
 This may include the application of these methods to portions of the data, for example, specific cancer subtypes, the role of specific genes or gene sets, or particular aspects of tumor biology.

 The National Cancer Institute (NCI) and National Human Genome Research Institute (NHGRI) do not consider the deposition of data from TCGA, like those from other large-scale genomic projects, into its own Data Portal or public databases as the equivalent of publication in a peer-reviewed journal.
 Therefore, although the data are available to others, the producers consider these data as unpublished and expect that the data will be used in accord with standard scientific etiquette and practices concerning unpublished data.

-Use of TCGA Data for Research Purposes other than Publication
+Use of TCGA Data for Research Purposes other than Publication and Presentation

-There are no restrictions on the use of TCGA data for legitimate research purposes not involving publication or public presentation.
+There are no restrictions on the use of TCGA data for legitimate research purposes not involving publication or presentation.
 For example, researchers may use TCGA data in research grant applications or proposals at anytime, regardless of whether the initial TCGA global analysis has been published.

 TCGA Program Attribution in Publications and Presentations